kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 Integration tests test the KUDO controller in its entirety.
 These tests can be run against either a real Kubernetes cluster or a local control plane.
 Integration tests will be manually run after review, but prior to merging using the [Circle CI manual approval feature](https://circleci.com/docs/2.0/triggers/#manual-approval).
 Integration tests can be written using the test harness designed in KEP-0008.

-The integration tests will consist of a set of representative Frameworks and OperatorVersions that utilize real world KUDO features.
+The integration tests will consist of a set of representative Operators and OperatorVersions that utilize real world KUDO features.
 Integration tests should be added for new KUDO capabilities at the discretion of the capability author or reviewers.

 Integration tests will be hidden behind a Go build tag and will only run when the `integration` tag is specified.

-#### Framework tests
+#### Operator tests

-Framework tests test that a framework works correctly.
-These require a full Kubernetes cluster to run and will be run in CI for the Frameworks repository using the latest released version of KUDO.
-Instead of running every test on every pull request, we will only run the tests that test the framework changed in any given pull request.
-Framework tests will also be run against master and release builds of KUDO to verify that KUDO changes do not break frameworks.
-Frameworks are tested using the KUDO test harness from KEP-0008.
+Operator tests test that a operator works correctly.
+These require a full Kubernetes cluster to run and will be run in CI for the Operators repository using the latest released version of KUDO.
+Instead of running every test on every pull request, we will only run the tests that test the operator changed in any given pull request.
+Operator tests will also be run against master and release builds of KUDO to verify that KUDO changes do not break operators.
+Operators are tested using the KUDO test harness from KEP-0008.

-Framework tests live in the `kudobuilder/frameworks` repository, with the file structure defined in KEP-0010.
+Operator tests live in the `kudobuilder/operators` repository, with the file structure defined in KEP-0010.

 ### Kubernetes clusters

-It is important that tests are run against many different configurations of Kubernetes to ensure that KUDO and frameworks are compatible with common Kubernetes configurations and distributions.
+It is important that tests are run against many different configurations of Kubernetes to ensure that KUDO and operators are compatible with common Kubernetes configurations and distributions.

-Framework tests will be run against several different Kubernetes clusters:
+Operator tests will be run against several different Kubernetes clusters:

 - A local cluster using [kind](https://github.com/kubernetes-sigs/kind) or [k3s](https://github.com/rancher/k3s).
 - A [GKE cluster](https://cloud.google.com/kubernetes-engine/).